U.S. Dollar Index (DX) Futures Technical Analysis – Strengthens Over 91.950, Weakens Under 91.850

 Daily Swing Chart Technical Analysis

 The main trend is up according to the daily swing chart.
-A trade through 91.995 will signal a resumption of the uptrend.
+A trade through 92.395 will signal a resumption of the uptrend.
 A move through 89.795 will change the main trend to down.
-This is highly unlikely, but due to the prolonged move in terms of price and time, the index may be ripe for a short-term closing price reversal top.
-This won’t change the trend to down, but if confirmed, it could fuel the start of a 2 to 3 day correction.

-The minor trend is also up.
-A trade through 90.310 will change the minor trend to down.
-This will shift momentum to the downside.
+This is highly unlikely but there is room for a normal 50% to 61.8% retracement of the recent rally.

 Daily Swing Chart Technical Forecast